Custom SQL

 Text in the Notes section will be included directly in notifications.
 The "Show notes tips" dropdown includes details on how to @mention an individual or team if you are sending notifications to Slack, or parameterize values from breached rows into notifications.

 In addition, there are options to reduce noisy notifications.
-This helps to reduce alert fatigue from rules that frequently breach.
+This helps to reduce alert fatigue from monitors that frequently breach.

 Add Detail